Tricuspid Valve Replacement Surgery

 During minimally invasive surgery, the incision is 3 - 4 inches long and may be either at the sternum or between the ribs.
 There are several advantages with the less invasive approach.
 The incision is smaller; there is less bleeding, pain, and surgical trauma, a reduced risk of infection and a shorter hospital stay and recovery time.

-The valve may be replaced by either a biological or mechanical valve.
+The valve may be replaced by either a biological valve or a mechanical valve.
 There are two types of biological valves including animal tissue that may be either porcine, from a pig or bovine, from a cow or a donated human heart valve called a homograft.
 With these valves, patients will not need anticoagulants since they are organic tissue.
 However, these valves may wear out and need to be replaced.
 Mechanical valves have the advantage of durability; however since they are not made of tissue, blood may stick to them and cause clots.
 These patients need to remain on anticoagulant therapy.
 With either valve, tricuspid valve replacement results in prolonged life, reduced symptoms, and an improved quality of life.